-York County recently deployed an emergency notification system that will allow Public Safety Communications or Emergency Management to quickly notify our citizens of an emergency that may affect their area.
-At any given moment, we could be faced with an unforeseen emergency, from severe weather to a hostage situation to a chemical spill.
+York County utilizes an emergency notification system that will allow Public Safety Officials to quickly notify our citizens of an emergency that may affect their area.

 Currently, the contact database includes all residential and commercial landline telephone numbers.
 Citizens are encouraged to register additional methods of contact, such as cell phone numbers, VoIP numbers, and email addresses.
 It is very important that citizens register all of their additional contact numbers to ensure that they don’t miss any critical emergency notifications.